antronerds/r2-tutorials/docs/Adapting_R2.md

    [**Figure 28: Starting a community**](_static/images/AdaptingR2/AdaptingR2_StartCommunity.png)

 3. In the Community window a name has to be set and a short description for people invited as members for this group (Figure 29).
-Through a community you can share your own Genesets,Tracks and Settings.
+Through a community you can share your own Genesets, Tracks and Settings.

    ![](_static/images/AdaptingR2/AdaptingR2_SettingCommunitygroupv1.png "Figure    29: Setting the Community group name    and description.")